brightspot/react-examples/graphql-schema-versioning/README.md

 ## How everything works

-The command `yarn codegen` has been modified in this example to additionally run the script file [getTimeStamp.mjs](app/getTimeStamp.mjs).
-This script records the time it runs and writes the timestamp to the included [timeStamp](app/schemas/timeStamp.mjs) file.

 The first schema to compare against will be the latest schema that was available when the command `yarn codegen` was executed successfully.
+This command has been modified in this example to additionally run the script file [getTimeStamp.mjs](app/getTimeStamp.mjs).
+The script records the time it runs and writes the timestamp to the included [timeStamp](app/schemas/timeStamp.mjs) file.

 The second schema will represent the latest changes made to the [Movie view model](brightspot/src/brightspot/example/graphql_schema_versioning/MovieViewModel.ts) that have been uploaded.

-### 1: Creating an endpoint that returns schema versions
+### 1: Create an endpoint that exposes the schema version data

-Brightspot stores the history of all schema changes, and this example creates an endpoint that points to that data.

 The [SchemaVersioningEndpoint](brightspot/src/brightspot/example/graphql_schema_versioning/SchemaVersioningEndpoint.ts) implements a content management api (CMA) endpoint.
 The method `getEntryFields` is used to query GraphQL schema versions for all endpoints in this application:

+To expose the schema history to an endpoint, `GraphQLSchemaVersion` must be added as an entry field.

+This example uses a Content Management API Endpoint (CMA) since the schema data is intended for use by internal developers.

 ```js
   [`getEntryFields()`](): List<ContentManagementEntryPointField> {